mrZizik/lab_reports/ASDB/SSN Lab Assignment: Symmetrical Encryption.md

 * Would you use this in a production environment?

   Depends on data that i need to store.
-If it is not sensitive information, that is needed often and fast - i wouldn't use it, but if i need save sensitive data with rare access i tried column ecnryption and cry
+If it is not sensitive information, that is needed often and fast - i wouldn't use it, but if i need save sensitive data with rare access i tried column encryption and cryptdb.

-* What are the concerns you would have if you do so?
+* What are the concerns you wouldencryption have if you do so?

+  Performance problems.
+It is 100 times more slow than regular unencrypted DB.

   ​